 - The actual ad cost is hidden.
 You know what Google charged you for it, but what was their cost?

 Real Time Bidding adds a value to both the advertiser and the media company by sharing information about the site visitor.
 In the RTB example, as a site visitor loads a page with available ad space on their desktop or smart phone, Ad Networks and Supply Side Platforms associated with the website pass information about the webpage and the user to an ad exchange.
 An auction then takes place, and the ad is awarded to the advertiser who assigns the greatest value to that user/situation.
 This all takes place under 100 milliseconds.

 Real Time Bidding is said to be more transparent in terms of cost, as you are generally supposed to see the actual price paid for the media with the ad exchange’s markup figured separately.

 The greatest value of RTB is in the ability to bid programmatically on a specific situation: for a particular customer with particular buying habits on a particular page on a particular website.
 This should result in a more targeted (and likely more expensive) ad purchase, but it can also cut out many ad purchases that may have been delivered to the wrong user from the outset.

 RTB solutions are becoming more common today, and solutions that can make sense for advertisers of most sizes and industries are possible.
-Today, RTB serves display ads (static and animated), video ads, social media ads and search.
-On the not-too-distant horizon are audio, broadcast TV and more.
+Today, RTB serves display ads (static and animated), video ads, social media ads, search ads, shopping platform ads, audio ads, OTT (Over the Top TV) and more.
 RTB solutions continue to mature, and are being included in many more digital ad buys.
 If you’re not using it yet, don’t worry, you’ll be using it someday soon.

 If we at Callis can help you make sense and/or take advantage of RTB and programmatic buying, please let us know.